In a Rush?

 - Your URL – write your preferred team URL.

-How to Create a Team on Twitch if I Am Not a Partner
+How to Create a Team if You’re Not a Partner

 As I have already said, to be able to form a team, you must be a Twitch Partner and verified on Twitch.

-Still, there are a few other methods to try, and hope that you will get lucky.
+Still, there are a few other ideas to try out and hope that you will get lucky:

 1. Try to Find Twitch Partners on Facebook Pages and Groups